 Tracking quality problems

 This specific tool is very special for me.
-First time I thought about this was in one of my first jobs as a quality engineer.
-Production manager was controlling the work of his people by using some quality sheets, and I was tasked to collect as much information as possible from those papers.
+The first time I thought about this was in one of my first jobs as a quality engineer.
+The production manager was controlling the work of his people by using some quality sheets, and I was tasked to collect as much information as possible from those papers.
 To have a sense of the amount of work it was, by that time we were manufacturing 50 units per week, and each document had around 30 questions in total.
-Putting 1.500 lines of work in an Excel file can be absolutely boring, time-consuming and a massive waste of time.
+Putting 1,500 lines of work in an Excel file can be absolutely boring, time-consuming, and a massive waste of time.

 After some days of repetitive tasks, I thought there must be a better way to do so.
 How can you automate such a time-consuming process?
-Answer, of course, was using tech.
+The answer, of course, was using tech.
 Digital check-lists using tablets came to my mind.
 This was the first time I suggested to my manager to include some kind of electronic devices in the factory for the workers.
 I showed him a super quick prototype of the app during a business trip to Milan and he was totally hooked by the idea.
 “This is now your new task.
-Enough for the papers” - he told me.
+Enough with the papers,” he told me.

 During the development phase, my only concern was getting meaningful data out of the factory.
 How could we be totally sure that the workers were following the procedures?
 If there is an agreement for specific customer requirements, forms are a fantastic place to check if those are completely fulfilled.
 We needed proof that every demand was implemented by the workers, even when the product had departed from our facilities.
 This was not an easy task and took us quite a lot of iterations between the points to be checked.
 The content inside the check-list is the most important part of this process.
 Every question you put in will be the starting point of the root cause analysis.
 Questions should add some value to the organization and should lead the problem assessment.
 For example, if in a car factory you don’t normally have issues in the wheel assembly, it doesn’t make sense to have almost 70% of the questions related to that task.
 However, if problems arise from the seats, you should create some questions like: version of the drawings used, measurements of the fixing points in the chassis, dynamic testing before passing to the next station, etc.